-The public comment period began August 30, 2016 extending for 30 days ending September 28, 2016.
-The public is instructed to submit written comments on the 2016 Amended Consolidated Plan One-Year Plan by close of business, September 28, 2016 to: Charles V. Sorrentino, New York City Consolidated Plan Coordinator, Department of City Planning, 120 Broadway 31st Floor, New York, NY 1027, or Con-PlanNYC@planning.nyc.gov.

-Any comments received will be summarized and agencies' responses incorporated into the version submitted to HUD.
+In both instances the public was instructed to submit their written comments by close of business the last day of the specific comment period to: Charles V. Sorrentino, New York City Consolidated Plan Coordinator, Department of City Planning, 120 Broadway 31st Floor, New York, NY 1027, or Con-PlanNYC@planning.nyc.gov.
+Any comments received were to be summarized and agencies' responses incorporated into the version submitted to HUD.